+PRIORITY TYPE:

-Priority Type: Barrier Reduction, Fire fueling
+Barrier Reduction, Fire fueling

+SMART GOALS:
-1. Increase participation of boys and men of color in health and wellness programs by 5 to the mental and/or physical health of the population by 5 to 10 percent annually

-10 percent annually from the initial year

-2. Increase the number of boys and men of color who work in positions intended to support percent annually from the initial year year.

-3. Decrease the prevalence of preventable diseases in boys and men of color by 5 to 10

-4. Increase the number of participating organizations by 10 percent annually from the initial

-Institutional Target(s): Human resource departments, Milwaukee Health Department, Local

-Hospitals and Mental Health Agencies
+- Increase participation of boys and men of color in health and wellness programs by 5 to 10 percent annually from the initial year - Increase the number of boys and men of color who work in positions intended to support the 2 - mental and/or physical health of the population by 5 to 10 percent annually - Decrease the prevalence of preventable diseases in boys and men of color by 5 to 10 3 percent annually from the initial year - Increase the number of participating organizations by 10 percent annually from the initial year.
+INSTITUTIONAL TARGETS: Human resource departments, Milwaukee Health Department, Local Hospitals and Mental Health Agencies FOCUS AGES:

+All ages

+$\square$

+INITIAL STRATEGIES:

-Initial Strategies: Align current programming to serve boys and men of color across the life-course; provide opportunities for mental health wellness checks for boys and men of color provide culturally responsive training around suicide prevention; hold depression screenings; Partner with other Organizations (St. A's); work with men who are reentering community from prison (WCS), Offer Community Building- Empathy Building workshops, Self-realization (WCS), Spiritual Enrichment (City on a Hill), Offer employment as initiative (B&G), expand Place-Based efforts (UNCOM), develop city-wide campaign to address stigma and reduce negative perceptions of mental health services; integrate mental health screenings into mentoring programs and other opportunities
+Align current programming to serve boys and men of color across the life-course; provide opportunities for mental health wellness checks for boys and men of color provide culturally responsive training around suicide prevention; hold depression screenings; Partner with other Organizations (St. A's); work with men who are reentering community from prison (WCS), Offer Community Building- Empathy Building workshops, Self-realization (WCS), Spiritual Enrichment (City on a Hill), Offer employment as initiative (B&G), expand Place-Based efforts (UNCOM), develop city-wide campaign to address stigma and reduce negative perceptions of mental health services; integrate mental health screenings into mentoring programs and other opportunities

+##

+ORGANIZATIONS/PARTNERS:

-Organizations/Partners: Black Health Coalition of Wisconsin, Milwaukee County Criminal Justice Council, Running Rebels.
+Black Health Coalition of Wisconsin, Milwaukee County Criminal Justice Council, Running Rebels.

+PROGRAMS:

-Programs: Milwaukee Community Resiliency Project (Black Health Coalition of Wisconsin), Violence Free Zones, We Got This, and Youth sports leagues.
+Milwaukee Community Resiliency Project (Black Health Coalition of Wisconsin), Violence Free Zones, and Youth sports leagues.
+INITIATIVES:

-Initiatives: Milwaukee County Criminal Justice Council, Milwaukee Fatherhood Initiative, and We Got This.
+Milwaukee County Criminal Justice Council, Milwaukee Fatherhood Initiative